Proximal methods for point source localisation: the implementation

 brew install gsl

 For other operating systems, suggestions are available in the rust-GSL crate documentation.
-On Windows, you will likely need to pass extra RUSTFLAGS options to Cargo in the following steps to locate the library.
+You may need to pass extra RUSTFLAGS options to Cargo in the following steps to locate the library.

 4. Download alg_tools and unpack it under the same directory as this package.